-Fred Hartman was a former director of ORNL's Biology Division and former head of the protein engineering group in which Salil and Audrey Stevens Niyogi performed research (Photo courtesy of ORNL)
+Fred Hartman was a former director of ORNL's Biology Division and former head of the protein engineering group in which Salil and Audrey Stevens Niyogi performed research.
+(Photo courtesy of ORNL)

-(As published in The Oak Ridger's Historically Speaking on February 13, 2017)
+(As published in The Oak Ridger's Historically Speaking column on June 18, 2021)

-Salil Niyogi was well known as a biochemist in ORNL's Biology Division and as a local soccer player, coach and referee.
+Salil Niyogi was well known as a biochemist in ORNL's Biology Division and as a local soccer player, coach, and referee.
 He was elected to the Oak Ridge Sports Hall of Fame.
 (Photo courtesy of ORNL)